alakeldev/home-taste-app/README.md

 - [W3Schools-PostgresSQL](https://www.w3schools.com/postgresql/postgresql_create_table.php) - Was my main source to learn SQL statments.
 - [Python-Doc](https://docs.python.org/3/tutorial/index.html) - Was a very help source of information.
 - [W3Schools-Python](https://www.w3schools.com/python/default.asp) - Was a very help source of information.
-- [CI-Slack-Channels](https://code-institute-room.slack.com/) - I relied on the Code-Institute Slack community channels to increase my knowledge and to check for previous problems with the Heroku cloud platform and some errors that other students have faced through PP4.

-## Acknowledgements

-- I would like to express my gratitude to my mentor 'Martina Terlevic' for her invaluable feedback, advice, tips, and reviewing my project.